MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-enterprise-licenses.md

 - **Windows Enterprise subscription isn't active**

-  When a device has a Windows Enterprise subscription that's lapsed or removed, the following message is displayed next to **Subscription** in the Activation pane:
+  When a device a Windows Enterprise subscription has lapsed or has been removed, the following message is displayed next to **Subscription** in the Activation pane:

   `Windows Enterprise subscription isn't valid.`